 Community and Craftsmanship

-For many years, Jharkhand being the most prominent place for silkworm cultivation in India saw villages slowly dying and being given over to factory-made fabrics.
-However, since the introduction to Organic Peace Silk, the team has been working with nearby villagers on the biological and non-cruel process to rear silk cocoons without using any pesticide, fungicide or genetic spray.
-Today, training is provided to villagers who want to learn the traditional methods of spinning yarn to weaving new fabrics.
-Together, we set out to revive the ancestral traditions of silk making and the livelihood of people through ethical production.
+For many years, the most prominent place for silkworm cultivation in Jharkhand, India, saw farming villages give over to factory-made fabrics.
+However, since the introduction of Organic Peace Silk, the team has been working with nearby villagers on the biological and non-cruel process to rear silk cocoons without using any pesticides, fungicides, toxic chemicals or genetic sprays.
+Today, villagers who want to learn regenerative agriculture methods and traditional spinning yarn methods to weaving new fabrics are provided training through our supplier.
+These initiatives support the revival of the ancestral traditions of silk making and people's livelihood through ethical production.

-Fair trade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.
-We purchase our raw materials directly from our mills who employs over 40 sericulture farmers and 50 weavers and their families in the local villages of Jharkhand, India.
-We pay a premium price to the farmer for their fibres and the makers, which addresses the injustices of conventional trade, which traditionally discriminates against the poorest producers.
+Fairtrade is about better prices, decent working conditions, local sustainability, and fair terms of trade for farmers and workers in the developing world.
+We purchase our raw materials directly from our mills, which employs over 40 sericulture farmers and 50 weavers and their families in the local villages of Jharkhand, India.
+We pay a premium price to the farmers for their fibres and the makers, which addresses conventional trade injustices that traditionally discriminates against the small producers.